VasudhaPradhan/Starwberry-R-Analysis/report/project_report.md

-# Analysis of Treatment Effects on Growth, Yield and Quality Traits of Strawberry Using R
+# Analysis of treatment effects on growth, yield and quality parameters of strawberry plants using R

----

 ## 1. Problem Statement

-Strawberry cultivation involves multiple agronomic treatments that influence plant growth, flowering behavior, yield and fruit quality.
+In this experiment, strawberry plants were given various nutrient and biostimulant treatments that influenced plant growth, flowering behavior, yield and fruit quality.
 In experimental horticulture, large datasets are often collected across replications and plants, but:

 - Data are commonly stored in complex, multi-sheet Excel workbooks
 - Manual or spreadsheet-based analysis increases the risk of errors